TensorBFS/TensorInference.jl/docs/src/tensornetwork.md

 a \odot \mymathbb{0} = \mymathbb{0} \odot a = \mymathbb{0}
 \end{align*}
 ```
-Tensors are represented using multidimensional arrays of nonnegative numbers
+Tensors are represented using multidimensional arrays of numbers
 with labeled dimensions.
 These labels correspond to the array's indices, which
 in turn represent the set of random variables that the tensor is a function
 of.
 Thus, in this context, the terms **label**, **index**, and